-Walton Science Center, Room 309 360-623-8952
+Walton Science Center, Room 309 360-623-8461 Hours vary by quarter

 The Tutoring Center is a venue for students to study collaboratively and receive help and guidance from faculty members and peer tutors.
 The drop-in center provides free tutoring, computer workstations, and a group work area for science, technology, engineering, and math students.